brandendupont-mcw/second-cms/src/documentation-pages/defendant_characteristics.md

 title: Defendant Characteristics
 sidenav: false
 ---
-1. Data on defendant demographics, including race and ethnicity, is reported to the DA’s Office by law enforcement agencies.
-Law enforcement currently captures this data through various mechanisms: (1) by linking to prior criminal history records, (2) by scanning a Colorado ID or driver’s license, (3) through fingerprint technology, or (4) based on the officer’s “perceived demographic information of the person contacted” (as required by HB21-1250).
-Officer assumptions have the potential to lead to inaccurate or inconsistent data.
-2. In benchmarking against the Colorado Division of Criminal Justice we found that individuals identified as Hispanic are underreported in our data.

-* Notes on Criminal History
-* 1. The dashboard includes data on criminal history from 2007-2022 from the eight jurisdictions participating in the dashboard pilot.
-This means that we have historical data on individuals ranging between 10 and 16 years.

 # Defendant Characteristics

 This section presents information on defendant characteristics, including race/ethnicity, age, and gender.
 It also presents information on criminal history and trends in offending.